 Tier 1 Dead by Daylight Killers

 Spirit is one of the most rewarding killers to play once you get the hang of her power.
 Due to her high mobility thanks to her phasing, she can get across a map faster than most killers.
-Combined with the many jump scares she provides, players will be jumping from their seats enough that generators will be hard to complete in time.
+Combined with the many jump scares she provides, players will be on edge as they struggle to complete generators on time.

 The Nightmare (Freddy Kreuger)

 Freddy Kreuger is the dream demon of your nightmares, and his power is nothing to sniff at.
 He has high mobility, able to teleport to generators as long as they are unfinished.
 That’s on top of his add-ons that can make the teleport faster, or confuse survivors into thinking he is coming to their generator.
 He can also cut off survivors in a chase using this power, ending it quickly.

 Outside of having great mobility, Freddy is incredible at shutting down loops thanks to his other power, Dream Snares.
 With Dream Snares, when survivors are in the Dream World and run through the snare (a puddle of blood) they scream and get the Hindered status effect, slowing them down for a few moments.

 He’s been a debuff target for quite some time.
 Snares and traps can’t be used as frequently as before, and the Black Box add-on activation increased from ten to 15 seconds, amidst other changes.
 He remains a terrifying killer that is great for both veterans and new-ish players.

 While the Nurse is one of the hardest killers to play in Dead by Daylight, when you finally understand how she works, she’s very rewarding to play.